openaire/openaire-catalogue-docs/docs/downloads/alternative-model/cfhb.md

 # CfHbKeyValue

-Information about the sources from which the record has been collected
+Information about the sources from which the record has been collected.

 	@JsonSchema(description = "the OpenAIRE identifier of the data source")